heiskr/u/README.md

 U only has three types of things: data, functions, and references.

 **Data**.
-Immutable examples are boolean, numbers, strings, sets, tuples, maps, and tables.
+Immutable examples are boolean, numbers, texts, sets, tuples, maps, and tables.
 Mutable groups, lists, objects, and dictionaries are also available.
 There are no secondary or user-defined types.

 **Functions**.
 Functions are first-class.
 Data does not own functions.
 Methods do not exist.